7ashraf/fastAPI/readme.md

 7. Seed the database:

    - Use the provided CSV file to seed the database.
 Replace the placeholder with the actual CSV file in the backend code.
+   using: $python seed.py
+   warning: do not attempt to run the program without seeding as it will crash
+   warning: in the main.py you should configure th postgres connectiion to match your device

 8. Interact with the web application: